aws/aws-toolkit-vscode/CONTRIBUTING.md

   ```

+## Guidelines

+- AWS Explorer should not have "dependencies" (such as `sam` or `cloud-debug`).
+It should work without needing to install extra stuff.
+- Dependencies (such as `sam` or `cloud-debug`) should fetch/install lazily, when the user interacts with a feature that requires them.

 ## Finding contributions to work on

 Looking at the existing issues is a great way to find something to contribute on.
-Looking at any ['help wanted'](https://github.com/aws/aws-toolkit-jetbrains/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) issues is a great place to start.
+Any of the [help wanted](https://github.com/aws/aws-toolkit-jetbrains/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) issues is a great place to start.

 ## Code of Conduct